Euclid Quick Data Release (Q1). First Euclid statistical study of galaxy mergers and their connection to active galactic nuclei: Results

 Next, we analysed the AGN luminosity parameters, which trace the absolute AGN power.
 Specifically, we focused on the point source luminosity, $L_{\rm{PSF}}$, and the bolometric luminosity, $L_{\rm bol}$, where the latter is available only for the X-ray and DESI AGN (see Sect.~\ref{sc:Method} for details on the derivation of $L_{\rm bol}$).

 We present the normalised distributions of $L_{\rm{PSF}}$ for mergers and non-merger controls in Fig.~\ref{fig:LPSF_hist}.
 In both redshift bins, we observed a higher fraction of mergers at $L_{\rm{PSF}}>10^{43}\,{\rm erg}\,{\rm s}^{-1}$ compared to non-merger controls.
 Therefore, mergers are more likely to harbour a bright AGN than the relative non-merger control galaxies.
 We show the normalised $L_{\rm bol}$ distribution for mergers and non-merger controls in Fig.~\ref{fig:Lbol_hist}.
 In the case of the X-ray AGN, mergers and non-mergers have similar $L_{\rm bol}$ distributions, with some differences at the very bright end in both $z$ bins.
-Indeed, a relatively larger fraction of mergers host a bright AGN ($L_{\rm bol}\geq 10^{46}\,{\rm erg}\,{\rm s}^{-1}$) compared to non-mergers.
-The KS test confirms such a difference {at $z<0.9$, but does not exclude the hypothesis that the distributions come from the same parent distribution at $z>0.9$}.
+Indeed, a larger fraction of mergers host a bright AGN ($L_{\rm bol}\geq 10^{46}\,{\rm erg}\,{\rm s}^{-1}$) compared to non-mergers.
+The KS test confirms such a difference in both $z$ bins.
 In the case of the DESI AGN, this difference emerges at lower luminosities, at $L_{\rm bol}\geq 10^{45}\,{\rm erg}\,{\rm s}^{-1}$ for the $0.5\leq z < 0.9$ bin, and at $L_{\rm bol}\geq 10^{44}\,{\rm erg}\,{\rm s}^{-1}$ for the $0.9\leq z \leq 2.0$ bin.
-For both X-ray and DESI AGN, and redshift bins, the brightest AGN seem to inhabit almost exclusively interacting galaxies, hinting toward a picture where major mergers are responsible for fuelling the most powerful AGN.
-However, these differences are not highly significant given the limited sample size.
+For both X-ray and DESI AGN, in both redshift bins, the brightest AGN seem to inhabit almost exclusively interacting galaxies, hinting towards a picture where major mergers are responsible for fuelling the most powerful AGN.
+We evaluated the significance of this overabundance by performing a two-proportion z-test, comparing the fraction of bright X-ray ($L_{\rm bol}>5\times10^{45}\,{\rm erg\,s^{-1}}$) and DESI ($L_{\rm bol}>10^{45}\,{\rm erg\,s^{-1}}$) AGN in mergers and non-merger controls, in both redshift bins.
+The results showed that these differences are statistically significant ($p$-value$<0.05$) in all cases, except for the DESI AGN in the $0.9\leq z \leq 2.0$ bin ($p$-value$=0.43$).